 Honors Student Advisory Board

 The Honors Student Advisory Board (HSAB) is a group of students who serve two main roles.
 First, the HSAB members serve as a liaison between the College of Engineering Honors Program students, faculty, staff and alumni.
-Second, the HSAB creates opportunities for members of the Michigan Engineering Honors Program to have meaningful interactions and develop a sense of community among their peers.
+Second, the HSAB creates opportunities for members of the College of Engineering Honors Program to have meaningful interactions and develop a sense of community among their peers.
 The HSAB members are nominated each semester by the Honors community.

 If you have any questions about the Honors Student Advisory Board or would like to suggest an event, please contact us at email@example.com.